leighrobertson512/blog/content/PiLexa.md

 Congratulations your PiLexa should be up and running, should you want to improve your diy echo's ability to understand you, you may want to type in ```alsamixer``` , use f6 to select the audio device, and then adjust volume settings.
 To save your adjustments hit ESC, and then in a terminal type ```sudo alsactl store``` and press Enter.

+For even more information on the subject, definitely check out this article on LifeHacker, it provides visual demonstrations and a bit of trouble-shooting as well :http://lifehacker.com/how-to-build-your-own-amazon-echo-with-a-raspberry-pi-1787726931

 ***

-### Stay Tuned for the Chromebook-Unbuntu Powered Alexa!
+### Stay Tuned for the Chromebook-Ubuntu Powered Alexa!

 ![teaser](images/IMG_0225.JPG)